taidungit/socialnet-app/README.md

 - **Environment**: The application expects a MySQL server with a database named `socialnet`.
 Please update the connection parameters in the PHP files if necessary to match your local testing environment.

 ## 🚀 Extra Features
-- **Admin Access Control**: Access to `/admin/newuser.php` is restricted.
-Only the user with the username 'admin' is authorized to create new accounts.
-Unauthorized users are automatically redirected to the Home page.
-- **System Statistics**: The Home page features a live counter showing the total number of registered members in the system.
+System Statistics: The Home page features a live counter showing the total number of registered members in the system.
-- **SQL Injection Prevention**: All user-provided data is sanitized using `mysqli_real_escape_string` before being used in database queries.

 ## Project Structure
 - `/admin/newuser.php`: Admin form to add users.